vippsas/vipps-ecom-api/vipps-ecom-api.md

 ## Express checkout payments

-The Express checkout is a solution for letting the user automatically share their Vipps profile address information with merchant and choose a shipping option.
+The Express checkout (Vipps Hurtigkasse) is a solution for letting the user automatically share the Vipps profile address information with merchant and choose a shipping option:

-To perform an express checkout, the merchant needs to send `"paymentType": "eComm Express Payment"` as part of initiate payment, and support the `shippingDetails` and `consent` endpoints.

-These are payments related to Vipps Hurtigkasse (express checkout), where Vipps simplifies the purchase process for the customer to a few simple steps:

 1. The user clicks the "Vipps Hurtigkasse" button.
 2. The user consents to sharing address information in Vipps.
 3. The user confirms the amount, delivery address and delivery method in Vipps.

+To perform an express checkout, the merchant needs to send `"paymentType": "eComm Express Payment"` as part of initiate payment, and support the `shippingDetails` and `consent` endpoints.

+If the shipping cost is known in advance, `staticShippingDetails` may be used to avoid an extra roundtrip between the Vipps backend and the merchant's server.

 The shipping methods presented to the user is provided by the merchant through the `shippingDetails` endpoint.